 Instructions

-- In a small bowl whisk together the mayonnaise, apple cider vinegar, honey, salt, and pepper until well mixed and set aside.
+- In a small bowl whisk together the mayonnaise, apple cider vinegar, honey, salt, and pepper until well mixed to make the dressing then set it aside.

 - In a large bowl add the broccoli florets, bacon bits, cheddar cheese, sunflower seeds, and red onion then pour dressing on top and mix well.